Huegoxaga/notes/java/android.md

   - all activities in the stack is stored in the memory
   - the phone’s back button can return to the previous activity with `onResume()`, the top activity might be destroyed if memory is low
 - If this activity has no `setContentView()` and ends with `finish()` it will not inflate any layout
-- Declare `private static Activity currentActivity = null;` in the activity class and assign `currentActivity = this;` in the `onCreate()` method so the current state of the acivity can be accessed by other classes at runtime
+- Declare `private static Activity currentActivity = null;` in the activity class and assign `currentActivity = this;` in the `onCreate()` method so the current state of the acivity can be accessed by other classes using a public getter at runtime

 #### Event Handler